matteorizzuto/matteorizzuto.github.io/_pages/research-interests.md

 </script>
 </body>

+Over the years, I also participated in a number of research projects, in various capacities.
+You can read more about these <u><a href="https://matteorizzuto.github.io/past-research/">here</a></u>.

 <!-- <h2><b>Ecology of Individuals</b></h2>
 <p>
 Organisms&mdash;plants, animals, and microbes&mdash;are the starting point of my research.
 Through foraging, interacting with other organisms, or spending time in a given place, organisms shape the environment.
 At the same time, the characteristics of their environment cause organisms to change how they act.
 Organism-environment interactions are the backbone upon which most of what we know about the ecology of ecosystems is built.
 Consequently, investigating and describing these interactions are fundamental steps towards developing a holistic, general understanding of the way ecosystems&mdash;and our planet&mdash;work.